iotbzh/DEPRECATED_xds-docs/docs/part-2/1_xds-server.md

 This container (ID=0) exposes following ports:

-- 8000 : `xds-server` to serve XDS Dashboard
+- 8000 : `xds-server` to serve XDS webapp
 - 69   : TFTP
 - 2222 : ssh

 #### Manually setup docker user id

 <!-- note -->
->**Note:** if you used `xds-docker-create-container.sh` script to create XDS
-> docker container, user uid/gid inside docker has already been changed by this script.
+**Note:** if you used `xds-docker-create-container.sh` script to create XDS docker container, user uid/gid inside docker has already been changed by this script.
 <!-- endnote -->

 If you plan to **use path-mapping sharing type for your projects**, you need to have the same user id and group id inside and outside docker.
 By default user and group name inside docker is set `devel` (id `1664`), use following commands to replace id `1664` with your user/group id:

 ```bash
 # Set docker container name to use (usually agl-xds-xxx where xxx is USERNAME@MACHINENAME-IDX-NAME)